ryansheehy0/Cheat_Sheets/javascript.md

 ## Variables
 var - Can be used through your whole program
+    - Can be declared below their use.
+This is called hoisting and is unique to JS.

 let - Only used within the scope of where you declared it